Finding Inspiration in Every Turn

 There is a reciprocal relationship between a rider and their motorcycle; one that can last a lifetime.

-Marine on a Mission, Riding With A Purpose, is a unique, healthy alternative of recreational therapy, referred to in the riding world as “Wind Therapy".
-To promote healing among ALL veterans and their families and friendsThis gives service members, veterans and first responders another resource to combat the affects of post traumatic stress, through community involvement and connecting them to like-minded peers, while they gain new perspectives of Honoring, Remembering and Paying Tribute to our Nation's Heroes through (Give2Those) Plaques of Honor.
+Marine on a Mission, Riding With A Purpose Program is a unique, healthy alternative of recreational therapy, referred to in the riding world as “Wind Therapy ''.
+To promote healing among ALL veterans and their families and friendsThis gives service members, veterans and first responders another resource to combat the effects of post traumatic stress, through community involvement and connecting them to like-minded peers, while they gain new perspectives of Honoring, Remembering and Paying Tribute to our Nation's Heroes through (Give2Those) Plaques of Honor.
 Riding provides a sense of Freedom, Community, Purpose, and a Comradeship which is hard to duplicate.
 It’s a positive alternative that lasts.

 Each year rides are coordinated across the country by Joe and his team.
 These rides start at a specific location in order to ride a specific (Give2Those) Plaques of Honor, plaque to a family member of a Fallen Hero and/or to be presented to a Hero who is being recognized for their service to our Country/Community.